 As cruel as the writer may sound, hers is a situation that lots of people find themselves in.
 In some cases, people stay in mutually loveless relationships because they both know they’d struggle for money alone.
 I think the whole thing is really depressing.

 Staying in an unfulfilling relationship is never going to end well and it’s unfair on everyone involved.
 If you’re unhappy with your partner, you owe it to yourself to end the relationship and find love and happiness elsewhere.
 You also owe it to them.
 Finding out the person you love has been bottling up their feelings in order to avoid disruption and change is utterly soul destroying.
-Don’t do this to a person.

 This is why every single one of us should strive to save our own Fuck Off Fund.
 Even if you’re currently single or madly in love, you should still be saving your own escape fund just in case you need to leave a loveless relationship in the future.